MV Gondwana

-The MV Gondwana was a ship acquired by Greenpeace in 1988, originally built in 1975 and called the Viking.
+MV Gondwana was a ship acquired by Greenpeace in 1988, originally built in 1975 and called the Viking.
 Greenpeace updated the ship with a helipad and accommodation space was increased to sleep 33 people.
 The ship was used to supply the Greenpeace World Park Base in 1988/89 and was involved in direct action to protest against Japanese whaling in the Southern Ocean in the late 1980s.